-With four kids, there is rarely any leftover smoothie, but when there is I pour it into these Silicone Ice Pop Makers to have as a treat later on.
-These zipzicle bags are great, too.
+With four kids, there is rarely any leftover smoothie, but when there is I pour it into Silicone Ice Pop Makers to have as a treat later on.
+Zipzicle bags are great, too.
 Here 21-month-old Anna is eating some of the banana-cocoa-ice-milk-cashew nut smoothie you saw in the blender earlier on in this post!

 What are your favorite smoothie combinations?